rierjarv/wp-curriculum/phaseI/phaseI.md

 ## Register Skilljet Academy free account

+SkillJet Academy offers a free course on WordPress, the WP101.
+[Create a SkillJet Academy account](https://skilljet.io/login/) (it's free) and check out what they offer.

-## WP crash course: SkillJet WP101
+## Complete the WP crash course: SkillJet WP101

 After registering to the SkillJet Academy, enroll into the free course "WP101".
 Go through the videos and during watching, take small breaks to experiment with the WordPress features on the namecheap site created in the beginning of this phase.